jazcarate/cloudflare-worker-google-oauth/README.md

    - `wrangler secret put CLIENT_SECRET [your client secret]`
 1. Create a `KV` namespace: `wrangler kv:namespace create "authTokens"` and update the `wrangler.toml` accordingly.

-## Ideas to grow this projecta
+## Ideas to grow this project
-If you woudl like to use this setups as a starting point to develop interesting things; I recomend trying out one (or all!) of this imrovements:
+If you would like to use this setups as a starting point to develop interesting things; I recommend trying out one (or all!) of this improvements:

 - Create a middleware pattern to deaal with authenticated and unauthenticated endpoints
 - Serve static content, either with Cloudflare Sites, or reading local files in a Worker.
 A default path could be implemented to serve files in `public/` folder.
 - Improve the rendered HTML with a template library, or roll up your own!
+- Use another Google API from [the list](https://developers.google.com/workspace/products).

-## Glosary
+## Glossary
-Thoughout this project there are two somewhat similar, but distincts concepts:
+Throughout this project there are two somewhat similar, but distincts concepts:
  - `token`: Is the authentication method for Google
  - `auth`: Is the authentication method for this Worker.

 The app deals with both, in very different ways; and it is the `KV` that provides a one way transformation between `auth` to `token`.

 ## Developing
-Once the requirements are fullfiled, simply run `npm run dev`.
+Once the requirements are fulfilled, simply run `npm run dev`.

+The server will default to running at [127.0.0.1:8787](http://127.0.0.1:8787/).

 ## Testing
 Rn `npm test` for jest tests.